-\item \emph{Usability for research purposes} -- The framework is released open source, including all the hardware and software, from the SoC to the software scripts driving the SoC configuration, compilation, prototype execution and emulation, oscilloscope measurement, and state-of-the-art SCA attacks, to foster its adoption in research settings.
-Carrying out an analysis through the proposed framework provides not only the traditional power, performance, and area~(PPA) quality metrics, but it extends them by adding the security dimension.
+\item \emph{Usability for research purposes}.
+The framework is released open source \footnote{Sources available at \href{https://github.com/hardware-fab/JARVIS} {https://github.com/hardware-fab/JARVIS}.}, including hardware and software, from the SoC to the software scripts driving the SoC configuration, compilation, prototype execution and emulation, oscilloscope measurement, and state-of-the-art SCA attacks, to foster its adoption in research settings.
+Carrying out an analysis through the JARVIS framework not only provides the traditional power, performance, and area (PPA) quality metrics, but it extends them by adding the security dimension.

-\item \emph{Complete SCA ecosystem} -- The framework includes dedicated hardware and software support for state-of-the-art SCA attacks and countermeasures that can be employed out of the box to directly compare with solutions from the literature as well as evaluate and enforce the SCA security of the computing platform.
-The experimental evaluation in this manuscript demonstrates the framework's capabilities and showcases the SCA attacks and countermeasures included as part of its open-source release. \end{itemize}
+\item \emph{Complete SCA ecosystem}.
+The framework includes dedicated hardware and software support for state-of-the-art SCA attacks and countermeasures that can be employed out of the box to directly compare with solutions from the literature as well as evaluate and enforce the SCA security of the computing platform.
+The experimental evaluation in this manuscript demonstrates the framework's capabilities and showcases the SCA attacks and countermeasures included as part of its open-source release. \end{enumerate}